Johan Roijakkers

-Johan Roijakkers (born September 15, 1980) is a Dutch basketball coach, who is the head coach of the Saudi Arabia men's national team.
-He coached 8 years in the German EasyCredit BBL with BG Göttingen and Brose Bamberg and in Italy in the Lega Basket Serie A with Pallacanestro Varese.
+Johan Roijakkers (born 15 September 1980) is a Dutch basketball coach, who is the head coach of the Kortrijk Spurs of the BNXT League.
+He coached eight years in the German Basketball Bundesliga with BG Göttingen and Brose Bamberg and in Italy in the Lega Basket Serie A with Pallacanestro Varese.
 He also competed internationally in the Basketball Champions League.
 Roijakkers won 3 championships in 3 different countries and was national team coach for the Netherlands U18 4 years in a row.

 Coaching career

 As an assistant coach Roijakkers worked together with Chris Finch for five years in Belgium with Bree B.B.C and Dexia Mons-Hainaut.
 Together they reached 5 finals in 5 years and won the first national title in 2005 for Bree B.B.C.
 Roijakkers coached game 2 in the finals when coach Chris Finch was ejected after 2 technical fouls already in the 1st quarter.
 Bree B.B.C. won the game in overtime.
 During the 2006-07 season, Roijakkers competed with Bree B.B.C in the ULEB Cup.
 The ULEB Cup campaign included wins against Alba Berlin, Aris B.C., Lukoil Academic and BK Ventspils.
 In 2007, Roijakkers and Finch moved to Dexia Mons-Hainaut together, where they went to the finals of the FIBA Europe Cup in 2008.
 In 2010 they worked together once again in the NBA G League with the Rio Grande Valley Vipers and again they went to the finals of the NBA G League in 2011.
 When Finch signed in the NBA, Roijakkers started his head coach career in Europe.

 His first head coaching job came in 2011 with BC Prievidza in Slovakia, where he won the national title in the Slovakian ExtraLiga his first year.
 It was exactly 17 years ago that BC Prievidza made it to the finals and 18 years since they won a national title.
 He was named Coach of the Year in Slovakia for the 2011-12 season by the Slovakian ExtraLiga and Eurobasket.com.
 Roijakkers was inducted into the BC Prievidza hall of fame.